refutationalist/sthttpd/README.md

-# EXPERIMENTAL VERSION
+# EXPERIMENTAL VERSION, UNUSED

 This version of sthttpd has support for handing files ending with &asp;&asp;.php to a PHP interpreter, as well as extra junk said CGI interpreter requires.
-Not well tested, using on retrocomputing projects.
+Not well tested, was using on retrocomputing projects.
+I have mostly moved on to other web servers.

 # Original README